Have you ever been through a season in life that totally rocked your faith?

 Friend, I don’t know about you, but I know that this year, I’ve asked those same exact questions.
 I’ve wrestled with God, cried out to him, and wondered what on earth He is doing.

-Yet, as I walk through my season of suffering, I have to believe that there is a purpose.
+When I walk through seasons of suffering, I have to believe that there is a purpose.
 I have to believe that there is a God that knows me, and loves me, and promises to walk with me through the valleys of the shadow of death.
-As I’ve been walking through my hard season, trying to get through day by day, here are the few things I cling to for dear life:
+As I’ve walked through my hard season, trying to get through day by day, here are the few things I clinged to for dear life:

 GOD LOVES ME.